medic/medix-docker/README.md

 1. make sure that docker is installed and running
 2. `make`

+# Accessing the webapp

+Webapp is served (via `nginx`) at https://localhost:8083

+N.B.
+Using the ports currently configured in `Makefile`, redirection from HTTP to HTTPS will not work, as nginx.conf does not currently have handling for non-standard ports.

 # Change version

 You can upgrade to any build of the medic stack available in the [builds repository](https://staging.dev.medicmobile.org/_couch/_utils/database.html?builds).